Larry Crowne: Plot

 Larry Crowne, a middle-aged Navy veteran, is fired from his job at a big-box store due to a lack of college education, despite his seniority and exemplary work.
 Larry, who is divorced and lives alone, cannot find a job and could lose his house.
 His neighbor, Lamar, suggests he enroll at East Valley Community College and get an education.

 Subsisting on unemployment benefits and unable to afford to drive his SUV, Larry buys a scooter from Lamar.
 At the college, he becomes part of a colorful community trying to find a better future, he is nicknamed "Lance Corona" by classmate Talia.
-Two of the classes he takes are speech, taught by Mercedes Tainot and economics, taught by Dr. Ed Matsutani.
-While initially struggling in speech class, he does very well in economics.
+Two of the classes he takes are speech, taught by Mercedes Tainot, and economics, taught by Dr. Ed Matsutani.
+He initially struggles in his speech class.
+He stumbles through his first speech about making restaurant quality French toast.
+Before his recently lost retail job, he had spent twenty years as a cook in the navy.
+He does, however, do very well in economics as he appears to be the only student who knows the answers from the assigned reading.

 Mercedes drinks at home after school because she is unhappily married to Dean, a former professor-turned-writer-turned-blogger.
-In reality, Dean spends his days looking at internet porn.
+In reality, Dean spends his days watching internet porn.

 Talia invites Larry to join a club of scooter riders led by her boyfriend Dell Gordo.
 She also updates Larry's home decor, hair style, and wardrobe.
-His friend Frank, who runs the diner, offers him a job to help make ends meet, as Larry had been a Navy cook.
+His friend Frank, who runs a diner, offers him a job to help make ends meet, as Larry had been a Navy cook.

 After a night with Dean goes horribly wrong, Mercedes is left alone at a bus stop, where Larry and his scooter gang notice her.
 He offers her a ride home, which she reluctantly accepts.
 On their way home they witness Dean getting arrested for drunk driving.